cknoll/django-sober/README.md

 A demonstration server is available at https://sober-arguments.net

+Slides of a lightning talk given at the 35C3 are available [here](https://github.com/cknoll/django-sober/raw/public_relations/pr/2018-sober-35c3-slides.pdf).

 ## Background
 <!-- Note: this file contains some comment-markers which enable the reusage of the text-content at sober-arguments.net/about  -->